asutton/origin/ref/concepts/regular.md

 A *regular type* is one that can be used, to an extent, like an `int`.
 Regular types can be default constructed, moved, copied, and compared for equality.
-They are not however, required to be [ordered](ordered.html).
+They are not, however, required to be [ordered](ordered.html).

 The `Regular` concept does not define any new syntactic or semantic requirements.

 ## Example

 ``` {.cpp}
 template<Regular T>